Jane Germain showed up on the music scene in the 90's, with the

 she hopes that her music sends a message of hope and courage to other breast cancer survivors.

-Jane and Ian will launch their new album, Home on the Hill on the 13th May 2017 at Clancys in Fremantle, WA.
+Jane and Ian launched their album, Home on the Hill on the 13th May 2017 at Clancys in Fremantle, WA.

-Joining them on the night are special guests - the Gare-ish Gang - Adam Gare and Sophie Gare.
+Joining them on the night were special guests - the Gare-ish Gang - Adam Gare and Sophie Gare.

-They will then travel to Tasmania - on the 26th May 2017 at Mountain Mumma in Sheffield,
+They then travelled to Tasmania - on the 26th May 2017 at Mountain Mumma in Sheffield,

 and their official launch on the 27th May at Rosny Barn with The Cherry Tree Hillbillies - Pete Cornelius, Simon Holmes & Charlie McCarthy).